LaunchCodeEducation/web-fundamentals/studios/flicklist/2/README.md

 Open up `main.py` in your text editor.
 You should see 4 `# TODO` comments in the code:

 1. **Add a form**.
 On the `Index` handler, include another `<form>` below the previous one.
-It should say something like `"I want to cross off ___ from my Watchlist."`, where the blank is a text box in which the user can type to specify the movie she wants to cross off.
+It should say something like:

+    > I want to cross off ___ from my Watchlist.

+    where the blank is a text box in which the user can type to specify the movie she wants to cross off.

 2. **Handle the form Submission.** Make another `RequestHandler` subclass called `CrossOffMovie`, and implement your subclass with the necessary code to handle incoming submissions and respond appropriately.
 You should display a confirmation message like: